Manaszz/docling-ocr/README.md

 ```

 **Note:** Both pipelines can be used simultaneously.
 Select pipeline per request using `?pipeline=std` or `?pipeline=vlm`.

+**Language Selection:** The UI language can be changed via URL parameter `?lang=ru` or `?lang=en`, or using the language selector in the UI.
+The default language is configured via `DEFAULT_LANGUAGE` environment variable.

 See `env.example` for all options.